What is Liposuction?

 - Areas with minimal amounts of excess skin (Liposuction removes fat not skin) and good skin elasticity

-Liposuction surgery may be considered to treat areas of excess fat in the stomach, buttocks, hips, love handles, saddlebags, thighs, calves, ankles, breasts (including male breast enlargement), back, arms and neck Liposuction is equally effective in both men and women.
+Liposuction surgery may be considered to treat areas of excess fat in the stomach, buttocks, hips, love handles, saddlebags, thighs, calves, ankles, breasts (including male breast enlargement), back, arms and neck.
+In addition, Lipo is equally effective in both men and women.

-During the initial consultation, you may be asked to look in a mirror and point out exactly what you would like to see improved.
+During the initial consultation for Liposuction at our office in Houston, you may be asked to look in a mirror and point out exactly what you would like to see improved.
 Pictures may be taken of you especially if the areas that will be treated are on your posterior aspect (back, buttock, etc.).
 This will help Dr. Barrera to understand your expectations and determine whether they can realistically be achieved.
 A determination of the elasticity of the skin will also occur.